lohitpt252003/DATA/scripts/test/README.md

 # Problem Validation Scripts

 This directory contains a suite of Python scripts designed to validate the structure and content of problem data before it is added to the repository.
+This includes ensuring correct LaTeX syntax for mathematical expressions within problem descriptions.
 It also contains a `utils` directory with helper functions for path resolution.

 **Important:** All commands must be run from the root of the `DATA` directory.